 Bottom Line: Inflation[sp] expectations are falling, and that by itself should complicate the Fed's expectation that they can start scaling back asset purchases at the end of the summer.
 But falling inflation expectations may complicate monetary policy more broadly by revealing the limits to quantitative easing.
 And Japan isn't helping.

 Thursday economic releases:

 • At 8:30 AM, the initial weekly unemployment claims report will be released.
-The consensus is for claims to increase to 365 thousand from 339 thousand.
-Look for a larger than normal upward revision to last week's report (apparently one large state was late with their quarterly filing).
+The consensus is for a decrease to 345 thousand from 354 thousand last week.

 • At 10:00 AM, the Trulia Price Rent Monitors for May will be released.
 This is the index from Trulia that uses asking house prices adjusted both for the mix of homes listed for sale and for seasonal factors.

 • At 12:00 PM, the Federal Reserve will release the Q1 Flow of Funds Accounts of the United States.